Kipt/BEdit/LayoutLanguage.md

 ```
 See [Integer Expressions](#integer-expressions) for details.

-Note that the address specifier makes subsequent members declared after that member, appear after it.
+Note that the address specifier makes subsequent members declared after that member, appear after it in memory.
 If this is not wanted you can use the `external` keyword.
 This can be useful if you have data that is "far away" from the struct you're declaring, but you still would like to treat it as a member.
 ```C++
 struct UserData
 {